ekeilty17/ekeilty17.github.io/_posts/billiards-series/2024-03-24-the-basic-physics-of-billiards.md

 Even though billiard balls are very smooth, there is still some friction between them.
 This friction actually does play an important role in some shots (which we will see soon).

 We will model this using sliding friction, very similar to how we did before.
-Let $\mu_b$ be the sliding fricitonal force between the OB and CB.
+Let $\mu_b$ be the sliding frictional force between the OB and CB.
 We will assume the CB is spinning fast enough at impact such that sliding friction is dominant (rather than rolling friction).

 $$
 f_b = \mu_b F_c